mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 # The MVP that wasn't

 In the lean startup world, people frequently talk about the "MVP," the minimum viable product.
 The MVP is the simplest version of an idea.
-You're supposed to build it as soon as possible, put it into potential customers' hands, and judge from their reaction whether you're onto something.
+You're supposed to build it as soon as possible, put it into potential customers' hands, and judge from their reaction whether it solves a real problem.

 One of the most familiar stories of failure is of the founder so confident in their idea that they neglect to build an MVP and instead invest years into a full-fledged product that nobody wants.